lshippy/db-observability-demo/README.md

 # Create database and user for observability
 CREATE DATABASE IF NOT EXISTS loadtest;

+# Use the same password as DB_O11Y_PASSWORD in .env
 CREATE USER 'db-o11y'@'%' IDENTIFIED BY 'your_secure_password_here';

 # Grant necessary permissions